 New LMS Realities

-If you read our blog or attend our webinars, you know the LMS world is vastly different now than it was 10 years ago.
+If you read our blog, listen to our podcasts or attend our webinars, you know the LMS world is vastly different now than it was 10 years ago.
 You also know why and how the cloud has forever changed the LMS landscape for the better, from a buyer’s point of view.

 Previously, before a multitude of specialized solutions burst onto the scene, LMS choices were limited to a handful of “one-size-fits-all” vendors.
 What if your organization had a unique business use case?
 You were forced to shoehorn your needs into a traditional multi-purpose system or cobble together your own solution.
 Either way, the outcome was less than ideal, but better than Excel.
 You got what you got, and lived with the results.
 And for many organizations, it wasn’t pretty.
 No wonder learning professionals began to hate their LMS!